fabri1983/sgdk-video-player/README.md

 ### Features
-- Supports up to 256 colors per frame.
+- Supports up to 256+ colors per frame.
 - Supports both NTSC and PAL systems.
 - Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272x192 pixels.
 - Uses custom extensions for the [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).
-- Uses custom `sega.s` *_VINT* which immediately calls user's VInt Callback, saving some cycles by discarding User tasks, Bitmap tasks, and XGM tasks.

 ### Config theese first: